Tuesday, April 24, 2007

 Service Jobs - Professional, Scientific, Technical

 The North American Industry Classification Manual defines the Professional, Scientific and Technical Services sector as “establishments that specialize in performing professional, scientific and technical activities for others.”
-Lucky for us they go on to explain that establishments in this sector use processes where human capital is the major input.
+They go on to explain that establishments in this sector use processes where human capital is the major input.
 “Establishments rely on employee skills and knowledge to deliver expertise to clients.”
-In 2012 there were 7.89 million jobs in professional, scientific and technical services.
+At the end of 2023 there were 10.825 million jobs in professional, scientific and technical services.

 Most of the professional occupations that require specialized degree training have employment somewhere among these services, although teaching and medicine are not in this sector.
 Architecture and Engineering Services establishments employ many architects and engineers and some other professional occupations like surveyor.
 The close association between architectural services and architects makes it easy to forget the one is a firm selling a service and the other is a person with a career and an occupation.
 It is the same way for legal services and lawyers; computer design services and computer software engineers.
 Other types of professional service establishments are associated with other professional occupations: accountants, management consultants, graphic designers, interior designers, life science researchers, physical science researchers, veterinarians and others.